MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 Remote collaborators use [Teams application on a Windows 10 PC](teams-pc-all.md) or a [Teams application on a mobile device](teams-mobile-all.md).

-Learn more about the [technical requirements](requirements.md) for deploying and using Microsoft Dynamics 365 Remote Assist throughout your organization.
+Learn more about the [technical requirements](requirements.md) for deploying and using Remote Assist throughout your organization.

 ## Integrate Dynamics 365 Field Service

-In addition to using Remote Assist to consult with remote collaborators and resolve issues faster, technicians and inspectors work even more effectively when they use Dynamics 365 Field Service to view their schedules, perform and track work orders, manage customer assets, and more.
+In addition to using Remote Assist to consult with remote collaborators and resolve issues faster, technicians and inspectors work even more effectively when they use Field Service to view their schedules, perform and track work orders, manage customer assets, and more.
 When Remote Assist and Field Service are integrated, technicians and inspectors can view bookings in Remote Assist and automatically attach relevant call details and artifacts to their work order associated with that booking.

 ![Screenshot of the HoloLens field of view, showing recent contacts and a booking detail pane.](media/HL2-01.04-contacts-booking.png "FS")